 Other islands to consider in your Philippines Itinerary

 Kalanggaman Island – This unbelievably beautiful sandbar in Leyte is becoming a must see attraction in the Philippines.

 Siquijor – This mystical island is a little more off the beaten path, but is known for its witchcraft and magic.
 Many Filipinos are too superstitious to even set foot on the island!

 Siargao – This remote island is home to the best surfing in all of the Philippines, together with a chilled island vibe.
 Some travellers arrive in Siargao and don’t leave for weeks, or even months.

-If you have 2 or 3 weeks in the Philippines, I’d add an additional place per week as such.
+If you have two or three weeks in the Philippines, I’d add an additional place per week as such.
 It’s best not to rush around too much and to allow some time for travel connections.

-As you might have gathered, I really love the Philippines!
+As you might have gathered, I really love this country!
+Visiting the Philippines for the first time was such a bucket list dream for me, and I loved it so much.
+I just couldn’t wait to return!
 The people, the scenery and the atmosphere.

 Last, but not least – here are my top tips for travelling through the Philippines.
 This is a guide with all of the essential information you could need to safely and successfully explore the Philippines.

 Feel free to drop me a line if you would like any advice or further recommendations 🙂 If you’ve enjoyed this Philippines itinerary, please do share using the below links!

 Wanna see more?
 Check my Instagram here, my Facebook here or my Twitter here!